The leased line for internet connectivity.

 A leased line is a dedicated bidirectional communication channel between two or more locations, given by the service provider according to a commercial contract.
 It is sometimes also called a private connection.

-A dedicated internet leased line can offer internet speeds up to 10 Gbps (Gigabits per second) with same download and upload speeds and are un-contended i.e. not shared with other users.
+A dedicated internet leased line can offer internet speeds up to 10 Gbps (Gigabits per second) with the same download and upload speeds and are un-contended i.e. not shared with other users.
 Unlike standard internet connections whose bandwidth is shared amongst the users of the local area, a dedicated internet leased line can be accessed by you only to your predetermined bandwidth.
 Since a leased line connection does not allow third-party communications, you are assured of a given level of quality of service.

 Normally a leased line has a fixed monthly fee which primarily depends upon the distance between the end points and the speed of the circuit.